jakubcerveny/gilbert/README.md

 ### Visualizing the Results

-A simple Octave script is included to help visualize the coordinates produced by `gilbert2d` and `gilbert3d`.
+A simple Octave script (`plotpath.m`) is included to help visualize the coordinates produced by `gilbert2d` and `gilbert3d`.
 The above figures were obtained with

 ```
 ./gilbert2d 100 63 | octave --eval 'waitfor(plotpath(dlmread(stdin())));'